Self Development: Why It’s Important and How to Start

 For example, suppose I am in a business meeting.
 In that case, I might use sharp critical thinking and communication skills in one moment but then get an upsetting phone call from a loved one.
 So, the next moment, my level of critical thinking and communication skills diminish because my emotional and energy resources have decreased.
 Regardless, I will do my best to contribute greatly to the meeting in both moments.
 And also, in both moments, I am reaching my full potential because I am doing the best I can with the resources I have.
 When we use my definition of full potential, we allow ourselves space for self compassion, a crucial skill needed to sustain any self development plan.

 So, before I define what self development is, allow me to define what it is not.
 It is not striving to be perfect and then reaching perfection.
 It is not chasing a feeling of being “good enough” and achieving it.
-It is not a linear process that takes you from point A to point B, where every step feels like you are heading in the right direction.
+And lastly, it is not a linear process that takes you from point A to point B, where every step feels like you are heading in the right direction.
 The truth is, self development can be frustrating, disappointing, and confusing.
 So, don’t waste your efforts trying to be perfect or making all the right moves.
 Instead, focus on being self compassionate.
 Self compassion will carry you when motivation is low, and strength falters.

-Because when you embark on a self development journey, you’re taking the journey of a lifetime.
+When you embark on a self development journey, you’re taking the journey of a lifetime.
 A journey where it becomes clear that there is no such thing as perfect, feeling good enough is an illusion, and the path is often unclear and unending.

 Self development is the lifelong process of becoming a version of yourself that you feel proud of.
 It’s the step that follows the self discovery phase and involves taking action on the things you learned on your self discovery journey.
 I like to think of the self discovery and self development processes as a puzzle.
-[L1]

 The self discovery phase is when you turn the puzzle pieces over so you can see the pieces you have to work with.
 The self development process starts when you begin putting the puzzle pieces together to create a beautiful picture reflecting your life’s goals and values.